 The specific dates and host clubs for these Qualifiers will be announced on or before September 1, 2025.
-Berths to the AWG will be distributed among the Qualifiers as per the method described in Curling Alberta’s 2025-2026 Competitor’s Guide. https://curlingalberta.ca/wp-content/uploads/2022/10/CA-Competitors-Guide-Oct-2022.pdf
+Berths to the AWG will be distributed among the Qualifiers as per the method described in Curling Alberta’s AWG Category Appendix to be shared in final technical package.

 Only teams consisting of (4) four players and (1) one coach meeting the described requirements are permitted to enter.
 All entries will be submitted through the Curling Alberta website.
 The team entry fee will be $225.00